Parker Road station

-As of May 2025, the station has the highest weekday ridership of all Red Line stations outside of Downtown Dallas, with an average of 2,018 riders on weekdays.
+As of the 2025 fiscal year, the station has the highest weekday ridership of all DART rail stations outside of Downtown Dallas, with an average of 2,223 riders on weekdays.

 History

 Plano Transit Center

 The first DART facility in Plano was the Plano Transit Center, a small park-and-ride lot located at a former drive-in theater.
 The facility was very rudimentary, lacking passenger shelters or benches.

 In early 1989, DART opened the West Plano Transit Center four miles west of Plano Transit Center.
 When this did not substantially decrease ridership at the lot, DART opted to build an expanded east Plano facility.

 East Plano Transit Center

 In 1990, DART purchased 19.2 acres of land for the new East Plano Transit Center.
 The land was adjacent to a disused Southern Pacific rail corridor that DART was studying for a then-proposed light rail system.
 The transit center, built at a $7.5 million cost, opened on April 20, 1993.